zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/OSOK/install-osok.md

 * Kubernetes Cluster
 * `kubectl` to control the Kubernetes Cluster.
 Please make sure it points to the above Kubernetes Cluster.
+* Need to be an OCI Tenancy Administrator

 ## Install Operator SDK